DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 Or, better yet, we can make /run clean itself up.
 And this can be done by mounting a temporary file system for /run.
 It's similar to the way we mounted /proc and /sys earlier.

-But, there are files already in /run (ifstate and utmp).
+But to complicate things, there are files already in /run (ifstate and utmp).

 We can use the following steps to take care of things:

 1. Configure rcS to mount a tmpfs file system on /run.
 2. Clean out the existing /run.